 - Automate pouring speed and volume

-- Maintain consistency across production cycles
+- Maintain consistency across cycles

 Maintenance Management Tools

-- Schedule inspections and preventive maintenance
+- Schedule preventive maintenance

 - Reduce downtime and improve equipment lifespan